SEMICeu/documentation/datamodel.md

 It would be a waste of time and effort, if the editors would have to express the same data specification in two distinct modelling languages.
 Therefore, one modeling language should be selected as the "master", from which the other representations would be derived.

-Within the SEMIC toolchain, the "master" for the semantic model is the UML representation.
+Within the SEMIC toolchain, the "master" for the semantic model is the UML representation, described below.
-This decision is motivated based on two compelling arguments: the "transformational argument" and the "editorial argument".
+This decision is motivated based on two compelling arguments:

-#### Transformational argument
+#### - Transformational argument
 Turning RDF vocabularies into UML, to fully exploit the graphical notation possibilies, would require to create a new configuration language.
 This language would not only include semantical instructions (such as "this URI is a UML class"), but likely would also need to include styling and other represenation instructions.
 A large part of the editorial effort for a graphical representation is organising and styling the picture to make it as suggestive and meaningful as possible for the consumers.